-Starting Monday, January 4th, we will begin a new block of programming at BCF and CF Route 7.
-This programming block will be roughly 3 months long, lasting through March and the CrossFit Open.
+Starting Monday, May 31, 2021, we will begin a new block of programming at BCF and CF Route 7.
+This programming block will be about two months long, ending in the beginning of August.

 We are very excited to roll out this new programming and see all of the improvements that our members will make!!!

 Starting Monday, April 5th we will begin a new block of programming at BCF and CF Route 7.
 This programming block will be two months long, going through April and May.

 This programming block is where we hit the reset button and start our programming back at the beginning.
 The work we do in these next two months will lay the foundation for our training between now and the 2022 CrossFit Open.
 We were super proud to see both gyms have a significant bump up in the worldwide rankings for the CrossFit Open this year and we are excited to see how much more improvement we can make in 2022!!!

 The strength goal for this block of programming is to make our bodies as durable as possible.
 This durability will come from building new muscle and increasing the quality of our existing muscle mass.
 But, more importantly, it will come from doing strength training that challenges and increases our mobility.
 We will be stronger and more stable through larger ranges of motion, making us more injury resistant and ready to lift big weights with quality.
 We will achieve this mostly with the use of “functional bodybuilding” strength work.

 You can find a lot of different definitions for what functional bodybuilding is but essentially it is using things that are seen as traditional bodybuilding movements (e.g. isolation exercises) and accessory movements and putting an emphasis on quality over intensity/volume to achieve the goals outlined in the previous paragraph.

 Our conditioning focus for this block of programming will be on building aerobic capacity.
 A simple definition for aerobic capacity is “your body’s ability to consume oxygen for energy production”.